ProdigyPNP/ProdigyMathGameHacking/README.md

 ## Components

 - [ProdigyMathGameHacking](../..) - The ProdigyMathGameHacking Repository
-- [PHEx](../../tree/master/PHEx) - The Prodigy Hacking Extension, used to inject our modified gamefiles into Prodigy.
+- [PHEx](../../tree/master/PHEx) - The Prodigy Hacking Extension, used to inject our modified game files into Prodigy.
-- [willsCheatMenu](../../tree/master/willsCheatMenu) - The cheat GUI, for user convinience
+- [willsCheatMenu](../../tree/master/willsCheatMenu) - The cheat GUI, for user convenience
 - [docs](../../tree/master/docs) - Our documentation of Prodigy, used to find functions to build the hacks.
 - [meta](../../tree/master/meta) - Information on this repository
 - [oldguard](../../tree/master/oldguard) - oldguard